 Lupus anticoagulants (LAs) are a type of antibody produced by your body’s immune system.
-While most antibodies attack disease in the body, LAs attack healthy cells and cell proteins.
+While most antibodies attack diseases in the body, LAs attack healthy cells and cell proteins.

 LAs can increase the risk of blood clots.
 However, antibodies can be present and not lead to a clot.

 If you develop a blood clot in one of your arms or legs, symptoms may include: